AdrianDajakaj/kotlin-ktor-client-app/README.md

 - Sending messages to the Discord platform
 - Receiving user messages from the Discord platform directed to the application (bot)
 - Returning a list of categories from external API upon specific user request: `!categories`
+- Returning a list of products from specific category from external API upon specific user request: `!products <category-name>`

 ## Functionalities